gary-dalton/RaspberryPi-projects/core_pi_v2.md

     - Listen only on IPv4, add `BindAddress: 0.0.0.0`
     - Enable the pid file, `PidFile: /var/run/apt-cacher-ng/pid`
 + Restart, `sudo service apt-cacher-ng restart`
 + Set the current machine to use the cache.
-Here, the assigned IP is use.
+Here, the assigned IP is used.
 It will be changed later after a static IP is assigned to corepi.
     - Get the inet address from `ifconfig`
     - `sudo nano /etc/apt/apt.conf.d/02proxy`
-    - Add _Acquire::http { Proxy "http://inet_address:3142"; };_
+    - Add _Acquire::http { Proxy "http://inetaddress:3142"; };_

 ### Test Apt-Cacher-NG